mohurwitzmusic/MKEasingFunctionsCheatsheet/README.md

-# EasingFunctionsCheatsheet
+# MKEasingFunctionsCheatsheet

-A description of this package.
+A Swift translation of the easing functions from https://easings.net